 Giza Road is the world’s oldest known paved road

-The road to Giza is the world’s oldest known paved road.
+The Giza Road, also known as the "Processional Way," is indeed considered one of the oldest known paved roads in the world.
 Located on the west bank of the Nile, southwest of central Cairo, at over 4,600 years old, it was used to transport the enormous blocks of basalt for building from the quarries to a lake adjoining the Nile.

 Giza Road